SCHOOL PROGRAMS AND WRITING WORKSHOPS

 SCHOOL PROGRAM CHOICES

-This fast-paced assembly includes real examples of the unique ideas, brainstorming, research, and revision behind Shelley’s books, including the unforgettable “tower” of rough drafts.
+This fast-paced and visual assembly for general audiences introduces the ideas, brainstorming, research, and revision behind several of Shelley’s books, including the unforgettable “tower” of rough drafts and Shelley’s early publication attempts at age 13.
 Perfect for Right-to-Read Week and Battle of the Books.

 Grades 4-6/150 students with teachers